Skip to main content

 (4) Rule Development Workshops.
 Whenever requested in writing by any affected person, the District must either conduct a rule development workshop (prior to proposing rules for adoption or the District Chair) or must explain in writing why a workshop is unnecessary.
 The District may initiate a rule development workshop but is not required to do so.

 (5) Petitions to Initiate Rulemaking.
-All petitions for the initiation of rulemaking proceedings pursuant to the Act, and Section 120.54(7), FLORIDA STATUTES, must contain the name, address, and telephone number of the Petitioner, specific action requested~ specific reason for adoption, amendment, or repeal, the date submitted, and shall specify the text ofthe proposed rule and the facts showing that the Petitioner is regulated by the District or has a substantial interest in the rule or action requested.
+All petitions for the initiation of rulemaking proceedings pursuant to the Act, and Section 120.54(7), FLORIDA STATUTES, must contain the name, address, and telephone number of the Petitioner, specific action requested~ specific reason for adoption, amendment, or repeal, the date submitted, and shall specify the text of the proposed rule and the facts showing that the Petitioner is regulated by the District or has a substantial interest in the rule or action requested.
 Petitions to initiate rulemaking shall be filed with the District.
 The Board shall then act on the petition in accordance with Section 120.54(7), Florida Statutes (2006), except that copies of the petition shall not be sent to the State Administrative Procedures Committee because this Rule is not a State Rule, and notice may be given in a newspaper of general circulation in the county in which the District is located.

-the Board shall make available for public inspection and shall provide, upon request and payment of cost of copies, the following materials:
+(6)Rulemaking Materials.
+After the publication of the notice to initiate rulemaking, the Board shall make available for public inspection and shall provide, upon request and payment of cost of copies, the following materials:

 (a) The text of the proposed rule, or any amendment or repeal of any existing rules;